David Chase: Childhood

+Mental health and education

-Chase struggled with panic attacks and clinical depression as a teenager, something he dealt with into adulthood.
+Chase struggled with panic attacks and clinical depression as a teenager, something that he dealt with into adulthood.
 He graduated from high school in 1964 and attended Wake Forest University in Winston-Salem, North Carolina, where his depression worsened.
-"I slept 18 hours a day," he has stated.
+"I slept 18 hours a day," he stated.
 He described his problems as "normal, nagging, clinical depression."
 He also worked as a drummer during this period and aspired to be a professional musician.
 After two years, he transferred to New York University where he chose to pursue a career in film—a decision that was not well received by his parents.
 He went on to attend Stanford University's School of Film, earning a Master of Arts degree in 1971.

 Career

 Chase started in Hollywood as a story editor for Kolchak: The Night Stalker and then produced episodes of The Rockford Files and Northern Exposure, among other series.
 He also worked as a writer of 19 episodes while on The Rockford Files—a show which he worked on in various capacities for more than four years.
 He won several Emmy awards, including one for a television movie, Off the Minnesota Strip, the story of a runaway he scripted in 1980.
 His first original created series was Almost Grown in 1988, with Eve Gordon and Timothy Daly.
 Although the one-hour series was well received by critics, only 10 episodes aired from November 1988 to February 1989.